The ‘Higher Education and Research Forum: The future of UK-Cyprus collaboration post-Brexit’ held by the British Council

-More than seventy policy makers and education leaders in higher education from Cyprus and the UK will be attending the first Higher Education and Research Forum organised by the British Council in Cyprus to be held on Thursday, 21 February 2019 in Nicosia.
+Higher education experts from Cyprus and the UK discussed the collaboration of the higher education and research sectors post-Brexit at the first Higher Education and Research Forum organised by the British Council on February 2019 in Nicosia.

-The Forum is aiming to examine the potential implications of Brexit on existing and future Transnational Education (TNE) opportunities in Cyprus by bringing together local and UK TNE providers, senior representatives from UK institutions, education policy makers from Cyprus and the UK, and international higher education experts.
-British Council has invited more than seventy policy makers and education leaders in higher education to share knowledge and exchange views and recommendations.
-Moreover, the Forum’s objective is to reinforce the long-standing educational connections that exist between the two countries, and further strengthen and facilitate institutional collaborations between Cyprus and UK institutions.
+The Forum objectives were to examine the potential implications of Brexit on existing and future Transnational Education (TNE) opportunities in Cyprus, reinforce the long-standing educational connections that exist between the two countries, and ways to further strengthen and facilitate institutional collaborations between Cyprus and UK institutions.

-Global and European dimensions of TNE including why and how TNE supports internationalisation of Higher Education as well as the landscape and TNE collaborations of Cyprus and UK Higher Education, now and after Brexit,
+- Global and European dimensions of TNE including why and how TNE supports internationalisation of Higher Education with analysis on the landscape and TNE collaborations of Cyprus and UK Higher Education, now and after Brexit,

-how TNE is quality assured and the policy environment around TNE delivery in Cyprus.
+- How TNE is quality assured and the policy environment around its delivery in Cyprus.

 The government of Cyprus clearly stated that establishing Cyprus as an educational destination is a strategic goal.
 It was noted that Cyprus is the fourth largest Transnational Education market in Europe and that transnational collaborations rank top in priorities of all Cypriot universities.